• Understanding social media risks

 • Who is responsible for managing the account

-• How client permission will be obtained and recorded if posting information about clients
+• How client permission, if posting information about clients, will be obtained and recorded

 Ethics of posting information about clients

-• Can the information be shared without identifying the client?
+• Could the information be shared without identifying the client?
+Is there any real benefit in identifying the client?

 Blurring of professional boundaries